dtcenter/METplotpy/docs/Users_Guide/scatter.rst

 The second required configuration file is a user-supplied “custom” configuration file.
 This file is used to customize/override the default settings in the **scatter_defaults.yaml** file.
-The custom configuration file can contain only those settings that will over ride the default settings in the scatter_defaults.yaml config file.
+The custom configuration file can contain only those settings that will override the default settings in the scatter_defaults.yaml config file.

 .. note::